The Jewish People

-Israel’s Axial-Age prophets no longer saw Yahweh as a god of war, or one appeased by empty ritual, they emphasized a more individual relationship with Yahweh that involved individual responsibility, morality and justice.
-It was while in exile in Babylon in the sixth century BCE that Jews learned that Yahweh could be worshipped away from the Temple and began to conceive of Him as the one true God who transcends borders and empty ritual.
-Jewish scholars began to collect and redact the memories, stories, and events from written and oral tradition – quite possibly to preserve their identity – that would create what we know today as the Old Testament.
+It was while in exile in Babylon in the sixth century BCE that Jews began to conceive of Yahweh as the one true God who transcends borders and empty ritual.
+Jewish scholars began to collect and redact the memories, stories, and events from written and oral tradition that would create what we know today as the Old Testament.

 The Jewish People

 Possibly the first written record of a Hebrew people dates from approx. 1398–1350 BCE where mention is made in the Egyptian el-Amarna letters of a desert-dwelling “Habiru” in the cities of Canaan.
 As far as we know, these were bands of mercenaries and artisans, independent people regarded by many as part of the underclass.

 About 1250 BCE, a group of Canaanite refugees fled slavery in Egypt – the Exodus that is celebrated to this day at Passover.
 In their minds, their God had triumphed over the might of Egypt and allowed Moses to lead his people to safety.
 This traditional story tells us that Moses then receives God’s laws on Mount Sinai and brings them down to the people, only to find the Israelites worshipping a golden calf.
 Moses becomes angry and smashes the tablets on which the laws are written.
 Admonishing Israel, he returns to the mountain and obtains a new set of tablets which he gives to the people, placing them in the Ark of the Covenant for safekeeping.
 Thereafter, the Ten Commandments served as a sacred bond between the Israelites and their God.